 Continuing nonresident students for fee/tuition purposes who wish to be classified as a California resident must file a Petition for Residence Classification by the deadline for the applicable term.
 The petition is also available from the Registrar’s Office.

 MyUCLA gives UCLA students, and those who have been students within the past 10 years, real-time access to their University academic, personal and financial records.
-It is the easiest way to enroll in classes.
+It is the easiest way to enroll in classes, change your official email address and contact information, and manage your privacy settings.
 MyUCLA operates Sunday 12 noon through Tuesday 1 a.m., and Tuesday through Saturday from 6 a.m. to 1 a.m., including holidays.
 Access is based on students' UCLA username/password.

 - Paying Fees (Schedule of Classes)